 What Is Virtual Currency?

 A wallet holds any number of public keys with their associated private keys.
 The public key and private key are similar to a user ID and a digital signature, respectively.
-A virtual currency user will electronically send their public key to anyone with whom he or she wants to exchange units of virtual currency.
+A virtual user can electronically send his or her public key to anyone he/she wishes to exchange units of virtual currency.
 The public key contains information that verifies the wallet and the private key is authenticates a transaction.

-After computers on the network confirm that a transaction is authentic, the transaction is posted to a “block,” which is a grouping of transactions.
-When a specified number of confirmed transactions have been grouped, a block is formed.
+After computers on the network confirm that a transaction is authentic, the transaction is posted to a “block.”
+A block is a grouping of transactions.
+When a specified number of confirmed transactions are grouped, that forms a block.
 Miners then compete against each other to find a solution to a mathematical puzzle that depends on the contents of the block.
-Once a solution is found, that block will

-be added to the blockchain.
-When a new block is added to the blockchain, new virtual currency coins are generated and awarded to the miner who discovered the mathematical puzzle solution that allows the new block to be added to the blockchain.
+Once a solution is found, that block will become an addition to the blockchain.
+When a new block is added to the blockchain, it generates new coins and awards the miners who discover the mathematical puzzle solution that allows the new block to be added to the blockchain.

-The cycle then repeats.
-All transactions in a virtual currency blockchain can be viewed by the public on any computer connected to the Internet.
-However, the blockchain transactional history only reveals the date, the time, the amount (denominated in virtual currency), and the wallet addresses associated with a transaction.
+The public can view all transactions in a virtual currency blockchain on any computer connected to the Internet.
+However, the blockchain transactional history only reveals the date, the time, the amount (in virtual currency denominations), and the wallet addresses associated with a transaction.
 The blockchain does not identify the actual identities of the wallet owners.
-There are nearly a thousand virtual currencies, but the most widely known virtual currency and largest by capitalization is Bitcoin.
+There are nearly a thousand virtual currencies, but the most widely known and largest by capitalization is Bitcoin.

-A Virtual Currency Exchanger functions much like an exchanger for traditional currency, except it can exchange virtual currency for traditional currency or vice versa.
+A Virtual Currency Exchanger functions much like an exchanger for traditional currency.
+However, it can exchange virtual currency for traditional currency or vice versa.
 Because Virtual Currency Exchangers may receive conventional checks, credit card, debit card, or wire transfer payments in exchange for virtual currency, they are a link between virtual currency systems and conventional banking and money-transmittal systems.

 Some virtual currency exchangers are registered with the U.S. Treasury Department Financial Crimes Enforcement Network (FinCEN) as Money Services Businesses.
 Registration carries with it the requirement of following Anti-Money Laundering (AML) rules, including Know Your Customer (KYC) rules.
 KYC principles require a registered exchanger to confirm and document the